adsing99/01-Introduction/README.md

 # 01-Introduction

-I have finished this assignment by answering the following questions in main.py:
+I have finished this assignment by answering the questions underneath in main.py.
+Additionally I made a mini game using some basic loops and if-elses learnt in the first example assignment to guess my favorite video game.

 * What is your name?
 * What is your favorite game?